f10atin9/sc-accessor/README.md

 # Notice

-:warning: **Warning**:Too many accessors may cause unexpected errors in the webhook.
-It is recommended that one storageClass corresponds to one accessor.
+:warning: **Warning**: Too many accessors may cause unexpected errors in your webhook.
+It is recommended that one storage class should correspond to one accessor.